Backline: our services for Kiwi music people

 Here you can find out about and access the free professional counselling and wellbeing resources available through our MusicHelps Wellbeing Service.
 There are links to useful information and other organisations that can help.
 You can also get in touch with us by calling our support line or sending us a message right now.

-Whether you’re a roadie or a singer, a stage tech or a manager, a guitarist or a label employee, a sound engineer or a publisher: if you make live or recorded music possible and you’re experiencing illness, distress and hardship, you may be eligible for crisis assistance from our MusicHelps Benevolent Fund.
+Whether you’re a roadie or a singer, a stage tech or a manager, a guitarist or a label employee, a sound engineer or a publisher: if you make live or recorded music possible and you’re experiencing hardship that has been amplified by recent illness, injury or misfortune, you may be eligible for crisis assistance from our MusicHelps Benevolent Fund.
 Examples of the kind of assistance the fund can provide includes helping with medical needs in the event of illness, facilitating an essential consultation from a professional that would otherwise be unavailable to you due to cost, or the replacement of equipment or belongings in the aftermath of a catastrophic loss.
 Find out more here.

 The MusicHelps NZ Music Community Wellbeing Survey is one of the most comprehensive measures of the mental, physical and emotional health of those making their way in music of any market in the world.
 With a focus on composers, performers and songwriters, production and backroom staff, and those that work within the corporate and retail sectors of the industry, the survey report provides valuable intelligence which informs our services and gives industry organisations a comprehensive view of the issues affecting our music people.
 You can access both summaries and the full reports from the NZ Music Community Survey here.